 Trees and shrubs can be formed into specific shapes.
 We treat these shaped plants as their own growth type, even if it is an artificial one that would not occur this way in nature.
 Espaliered trees are brought from a "3D" to a "2D" shape by pruning and tying them in specific ways.
-Almost all perennial and woody climbing plants ("climbing shrubs"), as well as all fruit trees, can be trained to specific geometric forms on the trellis framework.
+Almost all perennial and woody climbing plants ("climbing shrubs"), as well as all fruit trees, can be more or less trained to specific geometric forms on the ropes or bars of a trellis framework.
 The tying and pruning techniques are different for every species.

-Fruit trees are especially compatible with façade greening, as they will benefit from the facade microclimate and bear sweeter and earlier fruits that they would otherwise.
+Fruit trees are especially compatible with facade greening, as they will benefit from the warmth of the facade microclimate and bear sweeter and earlier fruits that they would otherwise.
 Grapevines also have a tradition in Europe as espaliered and formed plants, as do firethorn, winter creeper, and cotoneaster.
-In facade greening, these are all treated as 'shaped trees.'
+In facade greening, these are mainly considered 'shape-able / espalier plants.'

 Suitable trellises can consist either of only vertical lines, only horizontal lines, or can have a grid shape with one 'dominating' direction (meaning that in one direction the lattices will be further apart than in the other direction, as in a classic lattice fence where the vertical laths are close and the horizontal laths far apart).
-The dominant axes should be spaced 20 to 50cm apart, depending on the plant species and its needs.
-A spacing of 1 to 2m between the slats is sufficient if the trellis (lattice form) includes horizontal axes.
+The dominant axes should be spaced 20 - 50 cm apart, depending on the plant type and its needs.
+A spacing of 1 to 2 m between the slats is sufficient if the trellis (lattice form) includes horizontal axes.

-Wire rope trellises which have meshes that are too close or too far apart, or are too tall or too low for the plant are not ideal and only suitable in certain conditions.
+Wire rope trellises which have meshes that are too close or too far apart, or are too tall or too low for the plant, are not ideal and are only suitable in certain conditions.

 "Unsuitable" wire rope systems are those which do not correspond to the growth behavior of the selected plant-- i.e., those which are too small (short), too tall, or too narrow.
-It is also possible that rope systems are not related to a planned plant formation, e.g., a system with only one axis (one rope line) shouldn't be used for an espalier tree.
-Some rope systems have a grid that is too narrow and too expensive for its intended purpose (5050).
+Other incompatible supports are those not related to a planned plant formation (the desired shape of the plant you have chosen), e.g., a system with only one axis should not be used for an espalier tree.
+Also less than ideal are systems with a grid too fine-meshed and thus unnecessarily expensive for your intended purpose (5050).